PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM2.1_CDM2.2_diff.md

-## Differences between PEDSnet CDM2.1 and CDM2.0
+## Differences between PEDSnet CDM2.2 and CDM2.1

 ## CHANGES from CDM2.1